 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a given.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
 When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also originate in less obvious spaces around your home.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also originate in less obvious spaces in your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+If they shake easily or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 - Electrical outlets and light switches